SAP-samples/partner-reference-application/Tutorials/25-Multi-Tenancy-Provisioning.md

 If you manually delete an application or undeploy it from the provider subaccount while the application still has active subscriptions, note that there are a few service instances that can't be deleted.
 In addition, it's no longer possible to delete subscriptions to the removed application through the UI of the subscriber subaccounts.
 Instead, to delete the subscriptions, you need to access the service instance of the service _SaaS Provisioning Service_.
 Once you've removed all subscriptions, you can remove the remaining service instances from the provider subaccount.

-If you need more information on how to trace and debug your application, go to the section on [test and troubleshoot multitenancy](26-Test-Trace-Debug-Multi-Tenancy.md).
+If you need more information on how to trace and debug your application, go to [Test and Troubleshoot Multitenancy](26-Test-Trace-Debug-Multi-Tenancy.md).